Jahia/.github/pull_request_template.md

 ### Checklist
 #### Source code
 - [ ] I've shared and documented any breaking change
-- [ ] I've updated the jahia-depends
+- [ ] I've reviewed and updated the jahia-depends

 #### Tests
 - [ ] I've provided Unit and/or Integration Tests